Indira Gandhi: Views on women

 Gandhi had been swept up in the call for Indian independence since she was born in 1917.
 Thus by 1947, she was already well immersed in politics, and by 1966, when she first assumed the position of prime minister, she had held several cabinet positions in her father's office.

-Gandhi's advocacy for women's rights began with her help in establishing the Congress Party's Women's Section.
+Her advocacy for women's rights began with her help in establishing the Congress Party's Women's Section.
 In 1956, she wrote in a letter: "It is because of this that I am taking a much more active part in politics.
 I have to do a great deal of touring in order to set up the Congress Party Women's Section, and am on numerous important committees."
 Gandhi spent a great deal of time throughout the 1950s helping to organise women.
-She wrote to Norman in 1959, irritable that women had organised around the communist cause but had not mobilised for the Indian cause: "The women, whom I have been trying to organize for years, had always refused to come into politics.
+She wrote to Norman in 1959, irritable that women had organised around the communist cause but had not mobilised for the Indian cause: "The women, whom I have been trying to organise for years, had always refused to come into politics.
 Now they are out in the field."
-Once appointed president in 1959, she "travelled relentlessly, visiting remote parts of the country that had never before received a VIP ... she talked to women, asked about child health and welfare, inquired after the crafts of the region" Gandhi's actions throughout her ascent to power clearly reflect a desire to mobilise women.
+Once appointed president in 1959, she "travelled relentlessly, visiting remote parts of the country that had never before received a VIP... she talked to women, asked about child health and welfare, inquired after the crafts of the region" Her actions throughout her ascent to power clearly reflect a desire to mobilise women.
 Gandhi did not see the purpose of feminism.
 She saw her own success as a woman, and also noted that: "Given the opportunity to develop, capable Indian women have come to the top at once."

 Gandhi felt guilty about her inability to fully devote her time to her children.
 She noted that her main problem in office was how to balance her political duties with tending to her children, and "stressed that motherhood was the most important part of her life."
 At another point, she went into more detail: "To a woman, motherhood is the highest fulfilment ...
 To bring a new being into this world, to see its perfection and to dream of its future greatness is the most moving of all experiences and fills one with wonder and exaltation."
 Her domestic initiatives did not necessarily reflect favourably on Indian women.
 Gandhi did not make a special effort to appoint women to cabinet positions.
 She did not appoint any women to full cabinet rank during her terms in office.
 Yet despite this, many women saw Gandhi as a symbol for feminism and an image of women's power.